 It’s getting closer and closer to October 31 and we just can’t resist making more Halloween-themed food.
 Our friends over at Frieda’s Specialty Produce sent us a bunch of spooky foods including rambutan and Buddha’s hand citron, but the black garlic was the most mysterious.
 Why is it black?
 What does it taste like?
 And how do you use it?

 According to Frieda’s, black garlic is created by aging whole heads of natural garlic for a month in a special high-heat fermentation process.
-The aged garlic turns a rich black color with a soft, chewy texture and a mild, sweet-savory taste that might be classified as “umami” (the fifth taste – mostly present in savory and meaty foods).
+The aged garlic turns a rich black color with a soft, chewy texture and a mild, sweet-savory taste.
+That taste might be classified as “umami” (the fifth taste – mostly present in savory and meaty foods).
 Some people think it tastes like molasses or balsamic vinegar; others find the taste closer to beef bouillon.

 Black garlic is fun to cook with because it’s ready to eat – no roasting or sauteeing required.
 You can simply peel off the layers (they come apart very easily) or slice off the top and squeeze out the cloves individually.